 Location: Distributed in at least 10 fragmented and isolated populations in the northern half of the North Island

 Status: Vulnerable (at risk – declining)

-Threats: They are currently under threat because of loss of habitat, introduced predators and a fungal infection attacking all four remaining native frog species.
+Threats: They are currently under threat because of loss of habitat, introduced predators and a fungal infection attacking all four of the remaining native frog species.

 The Hochstetter’s Frog

 In New Zealand, we currently have four species of native frogs and three species of introduced frogs.
-All New Zealand’s unique native species (genus Leiopelma) as well as two of the introduced species (the Bell frogs Litoria aurea and Litoria raniformis) have been listed as threatened or endangered.
+All of New Zealand’s unique native species (genus Leiopelma), as well as two of the introduced species (the Bell frogs Litoria aurea and Litoria raniformis), have been listed as threatened or endangered.
 New Zealand’s native frogs are an ancient group of frogs that have changed very little in the last 70 million years.